Oracle Exadata Database Machine hardware and software are hardened.

 2.2.3 Isolating Storage

-Oracle Exadata Database Machine storage is isolated from the rest of the architecture through the use of a private InfiniBand network.
+Oracle Exadata Database Machine storage is isolated from the rest of the architecture through the use of a RDMA Network Fabric (InfiniBand or RDMA over Converged Ethernet (RoCE)).

 The storage managed by Oracle Exadata Storage Servers can be subdivided using Oracle Automatic Storage Management (Oracle ASM) to create individual disk groups.
 Each disk group can have its own security policies.